regisphilibert/rp_hugo/content/post/hugo-scratch/index.md

 	</li>
 </ol>
 {{ end }}
-//Will output that ordered list with our 4 greetings.
+// ☝️  Will output that ordered list with our 4 greetings.

-//Or with delimit
+// Using delimit
-//Will output Hello, Goodbye, Aloha, Buenos dias
 {{ delimit (.Scratch.Get "greetings"), ", " }}
+// ☝️  Will output Hello, Goodbye, Aloha, Buenos dias

 ~~~